mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

 6. Plot just one run, click ``Fit`` to open the fit property browser and input a valid fit function including a peak and a background.

-7. The `Sequential Fit` button at the bottom of the ``Run Selection`` table should now be enabled.
-   Click this button and a group of fit workspaces should appear in the Workspaces Toolbox (ADS), each with a row for each of the runs in the table.
+7. Click the ``Sequential Fit`` button in the plot toolbar.
+A group of fit workspaces should appear in the Workspaces Toolbox (ADS), each with a row for each of the runs in the table.
 All the runs should have been fitted.

 8. The order of the runs in the sequential fit should be obtainable from the log at notice level - check that this corresponds to the order of the average value of the primary log - ``ADC1_0``